pioneers/runtime/shm_wrapper/README.md

 The way POSIX shared memory works is that one process first creates the shared memory block of a certain size, and with a predefined name (which is a path in the filesystem).
 This essentially "creates a file" in the filesystem.
 Then, the creating process maps the file into certain addresses in its own process space, which allows that process to write to that file simply by writing to locations in its own process space.
 Now, other processes on the same computer can "open" this newly created "file" and map it to their own process spaces, which results in a situation where writing to this special file from any process updates that file for all processes.
 When a process is terminated, it needs to ensure that its mappings to the shared memory are closed, and the process which created the shared memory file needs to unlink the name of that file from the file itself, so that the operating system can reclaim that space once there are no more references to that file.
 If this doesn't to happen, any new attemps to bind the same name to a newly created piece of shared memory will fail.

-In the runtime shared memory wrapper, the `dev_handler` is responsible for creating and unlinking.
-For the auxiliary shared memory wrapper, it is the `net_handler` that is responsible.
+In the runtime shared memory wrapper, the `shm_process` is responsible for creating and unlinking.

 For more details and a great example of POSIX shared memory, see this page: https://www.softprayog.in/programming/interprocess-communication-using-posix-shared-memory-in-linux